Glorification

 Glorification may have several meanings in Christianity.
+The Nicene Creed states that God the Father, the Son and the Holy Spirit are glorified.
 From the Catholic canonization to the similar sainthood of the Eastern Orthodox Church to salvation in Christianity in Protestant beliefs, the glorification of the human condition can be a long and arduous process.

 Catholicism

-The Catholic Church teaches that, "at the end of time, the Kingdom of God will come in its fullness.
-After the universal judgment, the righteous will reign for ever with Christ, glorified in body and soul. the universe itself will be renewed. [...]
-The visible universe, then, is itself destined to be transformed, 'so that the world itself, restored to its original state, facing no further obstacles, should be at the service of the just'," sharing their glorification in the risen Jesus Christ."
+Catholic Church teaching associates the resurrection of Jesus with his glorification, and teaches that "at the end of time, the Kingdom of God will come in its fullness.
+After the universal judgment, the righteous will reign for ever with Christ, glorified in body and soul.
+The universe itself will be renewed. [...]
+The visible universe, then, is itself destined to be transformed, 'so that the world itself, restored to its original state, facing no further obstacles, should be at the service of the just', sharing their glorification in the risen Jesus Christ."

 The act of canonization, which in the Catholic Church is not normally called glorification, since in the theological sense it is God, not the Church, who glorifies, is reserved, both in the Latin Church and the Eastern Catholic Churches, to the Apostolic See and occurs at the conclusion of a long process requiring extensive proof that the candidate for canonization lived and died in such an exemplary and holy way that he is worthy to be recognized as a saint.
 The Church's official recognition of sanctity implies that the person is now in Heaven and may be publicly invoked.

 Canonization is a decree that the name of the saint be inscribed in the Roman Martyrology and that veneration be given to the saint universally within the Church.
 Veneration within the liturgy is regulated by the norms of the individual liturgical rite.
 On most weekdays of the year, if no solemnity, feast or obligatory memorial is assigned to that day, the Roman Rite allows celebration of the Mass of any Saint inscribed in the Martyrology for that day.

 Beatification is a decree permitting public veneration in a limited geographical area or within certain communities, such as a religious institute.